Katherine Rivas

 What do you think about the [KORYO] meetings so far?

 When I started KORYO, I knew nothing about drugs.
 I just knew that there was a word called “drugs.”
-But now that I've started going to our meetings, I'm getting to know more than before.
-A lot of the information is on opioids and stimulants, but also about how to approach people, which is something that I've been enjoying.
+But now that I’ve started going to our meetings, I’m getting to know more than before.
+A lot of the information is on opioids and stimulants, but also about how to approach people, which is something I’ve been enjoying.

 What do you think about the storytelling aspect of KORYO?